OUJI-CR 4-26D

 Fourth, the use of force or violence;

-Fifth, was against the person of a [Specify Applicable Relationship in 21 O.S.
-Supp.
-2011, § 644(J)].
+Fifth, was against the person of a [Specify Applicable Relationship in 21 O.S.2011, § 644(J)];

-Sixth, with the intent to cause great bodily harm by strangulation/(attempted strangulation).
+Sixth, by strangulation/(attempted strangulation).

-Strangulation means any kind of asphyxia, including but not limited to, closure of the (blood vessels)/(air passages)/nostrils/mouth as a result of external pressure on the head/neck.
+Strangulation means any kind of asphyxia, including but not limited to, closure of the (blood vessels)/air passages)/nostrils/mouth as a result of external pressure on the head/neck.

-Statutory Authority: 21 O.S.
-2011, § 644(J).
+Statutory Authority: 21 O.S.Supp.2023, § 644(J).

 The relationships listed in 21 O.S.
 2011, § 644(J) are "a current or former spouse, a present spouse of a former spouse, a former spouse of a present spouse, parents, a foster parent, a child, a person otherwise related by blood or marriage, a person with whom the defendant is or was in a dating relationship as defined by section 60.1 of Title 22 of the Oklahoma Statutes, an individual with whom the defendant has had a child, a person who formerly lived in the same household as the defendant, or a person living in the same household as the defendant."